Best Dystopian Novels of All Time

 Slowly, he has removed all rights from women, including the right to speech.
 Every woman is given 100 words a day and a bracelet with a counter to ensure compliance.

-Why We Love This Book: This book was so well-written and creepy.
-I loved it although I have to say that it was a little close to how I feel these days.
+This book was so well-written and creepy.
+I loved it, although I have to say that it was a little close to how I feel these days.
 The scariest dystopian novels, in my opinion, are the ones that seem plausible.
 This one does hit close to home.

-Find this book in Dystopian Novels / 20 Best Sci-Fi Books of All Time
+Find this book in: Dystopian Novels / Best Sci-Fi Books of All Time

 The Measure